Motorcycle personal protective equipment: Australia and New Zealand

 A consortium of government and related organisations across Australia and New Zealand established MotoCAP.
 Its safety ratings assess how well clothing protects a motorcyclist in a crash (based on impact protection, burst resistance and abrasion resistance).
 Test results are weighted to emphasise the need for greater security in high-risk areas.
 Additionally, MotoCAP test results give a breathability score based on the Relative Vapour Permeability Index.

+Psychology

+Research at Brunel University investigated riders’ considerations regarding wearing protective clothing.
+They found: "Greater intentions, anticipated regret and perceived benefits were significantly associated with increased motorcycle jacket, trousers and boots wear, with habit presence and scooter use significantly associated with increased high-visibility wear.
+Lower intentions, anticipated regret and risk perceptions, being female, not holding a car licence and urban riding were significantly associated with increased non-PPE wear."